Dental Care and Tooth Eruption

 a regular dental cleaning, performed under anesthesia.
 This involves using

-hand tools and motorized equipment that removes calculus from the tooth
+hand tools and motorized equipment that remove calculus from the tooth

 surface.
-The veterinarian may also polish or remove teeth.
-Antibiotics may
+The veterinarian may also fill cavities and polish or remove teeth.

-dental equipment used to remove calculus and polish teeth.
+dental equipment is used to remove calculus and polish the teeth.

-Tooth Eruption: All cats have two sets of teeth.
+Tooth Eruption: All dogs have two sets of teeth.
 Baby or deciduous teeth

 usually appear 2-8 weeks after birth and within 2-6 months these deciduous teeth

 fall out and the permanent teeth erupt.
 The eruption of permanent teeth varies